 - What are the topics that appeal to you?

 - NOTE: Be inspired but don’t copy!

 2. Pick a name

-- Think about the purpose of your blog, and what makes you special…and than start brainstorming.
+- Think about the purpose of your blog and what makes you special…and then start brainstorming.

 - Make a list of your favorites.

 - Bounce some ideas off a few select people that can keep a secret.